rishid8/rishid8.github.io/docs/index.md

 When I am not procastinating with some physics problem, I like to go for a run, hike in the mountains, read books or watch cricket matches.
 You can follow me on [Strava](https://www.strava.com/athletes/62170179).
- I have started a small library of books for personal use.
-  Here you can browse my [libib catalog](https://hrishikesh.libib.com/).

 ## Contact